CHEETAH (Acinonyx jubatus)

 Cheetahs are famously the fastest land mammal in the world, being able to reach speeds up to 70mph (112 kmph).
 Cheetahs are also unique among cats in their social structure, with males forming coalitions, and females not holding territories.
 Though mostly found in Africa, there is a small population of critically endangered Asiatic cheetahs left in Iran.

 The cheetah is the only wild cat adapted for extended high-speed chases.
 Its body looks similar to that of a greyhound, with its narrow, tall frame and long legs.
 The cheetah’s head is relatively small, and is round with small ears.
 Their tawny fur is covered with around 2000 different black spots.
 Cheetah spot patterns are like fingerprints and are unique to each individual.
 Also unique to cheetahs is the fluffy mantle cubs are born with.
 It probably helps them thermoregulate and disappears when they are around four to six months old.
+Some people even say that this mantle makes them look like honey badgers, animals not to be messed with!

 A female at sunrise.
 The spot pattern on her fur is unique to her.
 The easiest way to differentiate cheetahs is to look at the spots on the insides of their legs.